Mook-as/stackato-doc/admin/reference/architecture.rst

 The Controller manages most of the operations of a Stackato system.
-It hosts the Management Console, provides the API endpoint for client access, manages the cloud_controller process, provisions services, dispatches applications for staging and deployment, and (with the Health Manager) tracks the availability of DEA nodes.
+It hosts the Management Console, provides the API endpoint for client access, manages the cloud_controller_ng process, provisions services, dispatches applications for staging and deployment, and (with the Health Manager) tracks the availability of DEA nodes.